mahavedalla/mahavedalla/docs/questions/buddha/whether-the-buddha-was-celibate.md

-# Whether the Buddha was celibate?
+Question: Whether the Buddha was celibate?
 Category: Buddha
 Sutta References: AN 7.50
 Tags: Brahmacariya